 Japan's economy has experienced an extremely large swing against the backdrop of the emergence, expansion, and bursting of asset price bubbles.
 When examining the emergence and bursting of the bubble economy from the viewpoint of monetary policy management, should the Bank of Japan have given more consideration to asset price fluctuations in formulating its monetary policy?
 Or, should the Bank not have been perplexed with asset price fluctuations and conducted policies focusing only on the general price level such as inflation targeting?
 In answering these questions and deciding policy actions, to what extent should the Bank consider financial system problems?
-This paper aims at drawing some tentative answers to these questions.
+This paper aims at forming some tentative answers to these questions.

-Keywords: Monetary policy; Asset price bubble; Price stability; Financial stability.
+Key words: Monetary policy; Asset price bubble; Price stability; Financial stability

-- Director, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: kunio.okina@boj.or.jp) - Senior Economist, Institute for Monetary and Economic Studies, Bank of Japan (Email:shigenori.shiratsuka@boj.or.jp)
+Kunio Okina: Director, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: kunio.okina@boj.or.jp)

+Shigenori Shiratsuka: Senior Economist, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: shigenori.shiratsuka@boj.or.jp)

-This paper was prepared as a background paper for the authors' presentation at the third meeting of "Workshop on General Prices" organized by the Policy Planning Office, Bank of Japan (September 21, 2001), and the first author's presentation at a conference sponsored by the World Bank and the Federal Reserve Bank of Chicago, entitled "Asset Price Bubbles: Implications for Monetary, Regulatory and International Policies" (originally scheduled on October 4-6, 2001, but postponed until Spring 2002 due to the terrorist attacks in the US in September 2001).
-They thank participants for "Workshop on General Prices" for their helpful discussions, and the Michio Kitahara, Ryoji Koike, and Tomiyuki Kitamura for their assistance.
-The views expressed in the paper are those of the authors and do not necessarily reflect those of the Bank of Japan, or the Institute for Monetary and Economic Studies.
+This paper is a revised version of the paper originally prepared as the background paper for the authors' presentation at a conference sponsored by the World Bank and the Federal Reserve Bank of Chicago, entitled "Asset Price Bubbles: Implications for Monetary, Regulatory and International Policies" (originally scheduled on October 4-6, 2001, but postponed until April 22-24, 2002 due to the terrorist attacks in the United States in September 2001).
+Also, the paper was presented at the third meeting of "Workshop on General Prices" organized by the Policy Planning Office, Bank of Japan (September 21, 2001).
+The authors thank the participants at the two conferences for their helpful discussions, and Michio Kitahara, Ryoji Koike, and Tomiyuki Kitamura for their assistance.
+The views expressed in the paper are those of the authors and do not necessarily reflect those of the Bank of Japan or the Institute for Monetary and Economic Studies.